alexn11/stable-diffusion-image-archive-lob/README.md

 ![example of randomly generated image](images/random-key.png)

-# Why it wasn't a good idea
+# Things that don't work

 - Even though it's using stable diffusion, a random key usually produces a boring image.
 - Unfortunately there is no guarantee that several keys wouldn't produce the same image.